Symptoms of Kidney Cysts

 Who commonly suffers from kidney cysts?

 First of all, we have to minimize the severeness of the matter.
-Kidney cysts are not a synonym of cancer or of a complication that might take away our quality of life.
+Kidney cysts aren’t a synonym of cancer or of a complication that might take away our quality of life.
 Simple kidney cysts are very common, especially when we start getting older.
-They tend to appear when we’re in our 50’s.
-Although we can also get them before that age, after our 50’s and 60’s, they tend to appear with greater frequency.
-Once again, we assure you they are usually harmless.

 But why do kidney cysts appear?